alipzsh/knowledge-base/narrow_recon.md

 - work with the website like a *normal* user
-- create a mind map of functionalities (don't get into the rabbit hole of testing without first browsing the website) that you are going to use later on to test your check list.
+- create a mind map of functionalities (don't get into the rabbit hole of testing without first browsing the website) that you are later going to test your checklist on.
-- accessing the paid plans will give you considerable opportunity
+- accessing the paid plans will give you more opportunities.

 # answer these questions